djgroen/flee/docs/Simulation_instance_construction.md

 ## **Construct input demographics profiles**

 As of Flee 3.0, it is possible to define demographic attributes to newly spawned agents.
+Examples could include age, gender, ethnicity, religion or main language.
 You can define these attributes by placing files in the input\_csv subdirectory.
 For a given example attribute AAAyou can define the weighted probability profile as follows:

 1. Create a file named `demographics_aaa.csv`